Suplmnt

 "The beauty of the Arthrospira microorganism is that it is edible if pure." —European Space Agency, on flying a spirulina bioreactor and serving a safe "green smoothie" in orbit[7]

-"Little loaves... from a sort of slime... which taste like cheese." —Bernal Díaz del Castillo, describing Aztec spirulina cakes in the Tlatelolco market, 1520s[9]
+"Little loaves.. from a sort of slime.. which taste like cheese." —Bernal Díaz del Castillo, describing Aztec spirulina cakes in the Tlatelolco market, 1520s[9]

 What spirulina is not

+The myth-making around spirulina has been as fertile as the lakes that grow it.
+FAO chronicled the real, valuable traditions around dihé; it did not anoint spirulina as a magic cure.
+Modern reviews and meta-analyses point to promising benefits for metabolic health, certain inflammatory conditions, and nutrition support—tempered by variability in study quality and dose.[1][2][12]
 And there's a hard, modern caveat: purity.
 Spirulina itself doesn't make liver-damaging microcystin toxins, but other cyanobacteria in open ponds do.
 FDA has documented recalls when related algae contaminated products; independent researchers recently found microcystins and opportunistic bacteria across some retail items.[11][13]
 France's ANSES advises buying from trustworthy, controlled producers and reminds vegans that spirulina's "B12" is mostly inactive—don't count on it for that vitamin.[12]

 If you're curious to try it